 Of course decorate them as you wish, and use whatever melts you wish.
 Green of course works for these tree shaped treats.
-Alternatively you could use royal icing or mix store bought frosting with green food coloring.
+Alternatively you could use royal icing like we did when our gingerbread dough was cooked.
+Make homemade or mix store bought frosting with green food coloring.

 Use a thin piping bag and squeeze on top.
 Rainbow sprinkles will signify Christmas lights / ornaments.

 How do you keep sugar cookies fresh?